sympy/sympy/doc/src/guides/custom-functions.md

 not defined at all.

-`FMA` also represents an example of a continuous function defined on multiple variables, which demonstrates how `argindex` works in the [`fdiff`](custom-functions-differentiation) example.
+`FMA` also represents an example of a continuous function defined on multiple vriables, which demonstrates how `argindex` works in the [`fdiff`](custom-functions-differentiation) example.

 The mathematical definition of FMA is very simple and it would be easy to